Nictiz/snippets/TouchstoneExecutionStarter/README.md

     * TS_USER: The username of the Touchstone user
     * TS_PASS: The password of the Touchstone user

-Using the `execute()` method of the Launcher class, the user can create and start new test executions based on the scripts in the folder with the origin, destination and parameters supplied.
-Loadscripts will be excluded.
+To launch a particular folder, it has to be defined as an instance of the `Target` class, which encapsulates all necessary metadata (origin, destination, parameters).
+Several folders are already defined in the script.
+If a folder is absent, you can add them to the `TARGETS` dict of the `Launcher` class with a mnemonic key that makes it easy recognizable (and typeable)/

+Once defined, you can list all known targets using:
+> python script.py --list

+And you can execute one or more targets by listing them on the command line, either using their mnemonic names or their numbers as shown in the `--list` output, e.g.:
+> python script.py 3 6 dev.eOverdracht4.Cert
+will launch the targets defined by index number 3, index number 6, and mnemonic "dev.eOvderdrach4.Cert".

 The script does not:
 * Take care of uploading materials to Touchstone.
 * Report back results of the execution.
 It merely provides the URL where the running test execution can be found.